stratosphereips/NetSecGame/README.md

 2. The configuration of the run

-    This is defined inside each agent by a set of dictionaries that define if the defender is present, if the start position of the agent is random, etc.
+    This is defined in a configuration file in the directory on the agent.

 ## Tensorboard logs